microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 Until now, you have been using the default Dapr components installed on your machine.
 They include both a state management and pub/sub component.
 Under the covers, both use Redis server, which is also installed by default.
 The components are installed in the folder `%USERPROFILE%\.dapr\components` on Windows and `$HOME/.dapr/components` on Linux or Mac.

 To change the message broker component from Redis to RabbitMQ, you'll create a local components folder and new component file.
 You'll then specify the new folder when starting services with the Dapr CLI.
-The `--components-path` flag will instruct Dapr where to find the new component folder and files.
+The `--resources-path` flag will instruct Dapr where to find the new component folder and files.

 1. Create a new folder `Resources/dapr/components`.